priyasinghanu/PERSONAL-PORTFOLIO/README.md

 # PERSONAL-PORTFOLIO
+*Compny*: CODTECH IT SOLUTIONS
+*NAME*: Annu Priya
+*INTERN ID*: CT08RKN
+*DOMAIN*: FRONTED END DEVELOPER
+*DURATION*: 4 WEEKS
+## CODE DESCRIPTION OR WEBSITE

-Quiz Functionality:
+ Functionality:

    -> The quiz consists of 7 predefined  questions related to computer science.
    -> Answers are evaluated in green.
    -> Incoreect answers are marked in red.
    -> Users can proceed to the next question after submitting in answer.

 ## OUTPUT link given below:

 ![Image](https://github.com/user-attachments/assets/ff262613-a6da-4070-a163-6a980b4f5b6e)